HOME

 Photography by Studio Waltzer

-⊕ See also ROEBUCKBARTHOLOMEWSSCRIB BARN
+⊕ See also LA GRANGEROEBUCKSCRIB BARN

 A stone outbuilding in the grounds of a listed house in Guernsey, converted into a finely crafted home.

+The outbuilding was originally built as an agricultural store, and was later extended to form an artist studio and garage.
 Through a considered combination of external adjustments and internal sculpting, Studio MASH have created a home characterised by delightful moments and remarkable craftsmanship.